TwoRingSoft/tworingsoft.com/blog/_posts/2017-02-27-objective-c-block-syntax.md

 {% include
 	blog-post-image.html
 	source="block-placeholder-expansion-before.png"
-	alt="The autocompletion for the method call contains a placeholder for the block parameter." caption="The autocompletion for the method call contains a placeholder for the block parameter." dimensions="width=\"75%\"" %}
+	alt="The autocompletion for the method call contains a placeholder for the block parameter." %}

 <br />
 <br />